 TN Visa - Treaty NAFTA

 NAFTA is the North American Free Trade Agreement.
+The NAFTA agreement sets up trade agreements for the United States, Canada and Mexico.
 The TN visa is a non-immigrant visa created in 1992.
 It is available to Mexicans and Canadians citizens temporarily entering the U.S. to work in professional fields pre-designated in the NAFTA Treaty.
 It creates special economic and trade relationships for the United States, Canada and Mexico.
 The nonimmigrant NAFTA Professional TN visa allows citizens of Canada and Mexico, as NAFTA professionals to work in the United States.
 Permanent residents, including Canadian permanent residents, are not able to apply to work as a NAFTA professional.

 Professionals of Canada or Mexico may work in the U.S. under the following conditions: